-Historical Preservation Minor
+Historic Preservation Minor

 This minor provides a foundation in the field of historic preservation.
-The required courses cover the history of the movement in the U.S., contemporary practice and field work, economic consequences, sustainability issues, and building conservation.
+The required courses cover contemporary practice and field work, economic consequences, sustainability issues, and building conservation.
 Elective courses broaden the student's experience and include: methods of archival research, standards for documentation, and American architectural traditions, as well as design considerations in the adaptive reuse of historical structures.